Application Stats Datasets

 ]

-• Tor exit nodes are often intermixed with consumer VPNs network ranges.
+• Tor nodes are often intermixed with consumer VPNs networks.

-• Speed test servers are common on applications providing VoIP, teleconferencing, and gaming.
+• Speed test servers are common on dedicated application networks providing VoIP, teleconferencing, and gaming.

 IP List